GabrielFleckl/tplink-pppoe-auto/README.md

 - [x] Teste no Linux
 - [x] Validar URL e senha do roteador
 - [ ] Teste no Ubuntu Server
+- [ ] Log de ações feitas pela automação no terminal